Convex optimization with $p$-norm oracles: Introduction

-\paragraph{Extensions to high-order optimization.} As another application, we show that our techniques naturally extend to \emph{highly smooth} problems, i.e., problems whose $(s-1)^{th}$-order derivatives are Lipschitz continuous (for $s \geq 2$), (Theorem~\ref{thm:HO}), in which case each step is based on minimizing a $\norm{\cdot}_p^s$-regularized $(s-1)^{th}$-order Taylor expansion.
-We then show how this behaves, in a sense, as a certain \emph{approximation} to the $\ell_p^s(\lambda)$-proximal oracle (for an appropriate choice of $\lambda$, which depends on the smoothness parameter $L_{s-1}$), and the rates we obtain naturally generalize those found in previous results~\cite{gasnikov2019near, monteiro2013accelerated}.
+\end{restatable} As previously mentioned, algorithms based on $\ell_2$ ball-constrained oracles have had a wide range of applications.
+For example, they have arisen in solving natural problems in learning theory and machine learning, including logistic regression~\cite{karimireddy2018global,carmon2020acceleration}, minimizing the maximum of a set of convex losses~\cite{carmon2021thinking, carmon2024whole}, and parallel stochastic optimization~\cite{bubeck2019complexity, carmon2023resqueing}.
+Consequently, these results could lead to opportunities for improving these and related problems in different geometries for, e.g., high-order and quasi-self-concordant optimization settings.
+We further discuss in Section~\ref{sec:App} how our methods can apply to such cases by showing that the oracles for these settings implement a more general oracle class.

-\paragraph{Summary.} Altogether, these results highlight the power (and limitations) that come with a more general class of optimization oracles.
-Though we settle the complexity of convex optimization with the $\ell_p^s(\lambda)$-proximal oracle, this does not necessarily imply that our reduction from $\ell_s$ to smoothed $\ell_p$-regression is optimal.
-Further improving or providing more compelling evidence of optimality would be interesting directions for future work.
-Additionally, obtaining similar improvements as the ones we have shown in this work for linear programming---or convex optimization with interior point methods more broadly---are additional exciting directions for future research.We hope this paper provides inspiration and tools for addressing these problems.
+\paragraph{Extensions to high-order optimization.} As another application, we provide the following result, which extends our techniques to \emph{highly smooth} problems with respect to the $p$-norm, i.e., problems whose $q^{th}$-order derivatives are $L_q$-Lipschitz continuous (for $q \geq 1$), in which case each step is based on minimizing a $\norm{\cdot}_p^{q+1}$-regularized $q^{th}$-order Taylor expansion.\footnote{We use the notation $O_{p,s}(\cdot)$ to hide multiplicative running time factors which depend only on $p$ and $s$.} \begin{restatable}[High-order Optimization]{theorem}{thmHO} For $s > p \geq 2$, $q = s-1$, let $\ff$ be $q^{th}$-order $L_{q}$ smooth with respect to $\norm{\cdot}_p$, $\xx_0 \in \rea^d$, and $\epsilon > 0$.
+Algorithm~\ref{alg:LSFProx}, implementing an $O(1)$-$\GMS$ oracle by a $(p,s)$-Taylor oracle, finds $\xxtil$ such that $\ff(\xxtil)-\ff(\xx^{\star})\leq \epsilon$ in iterations.
+The cost of each iteration is at most $O(d)$ plus the cost of the $(p,s)$-Taylor oracle. \end{restatable} We then show how this behaves, in a sense, as a certain \emph{approximation} to the $\ell_p^s(\lambda)$-proximal oracle (for an appropriate choice of $\lambda$, which depends on the smoothness parameter $L_{q}$, and where $s = q+1$), and the rates we obtain naturally generalize those found in previous results~\cite{gasnikov2019near, monteiro2013accelerated}.
+Such Euclidean-based high-order algorithms have been used, as previously discussed, to improve convergence for fundamental machine learning problems~\cite{agarwal2017finding,bullins2020highly,nesterov2006cubic}, and consequently rates for the non-Euclidean variants may have additional applications.